 Each patient is different.
 For example, if you have chronic back pain, you may need to do chiropractic treatment more often.
 It also depends on what type of treatment the chiropractor prescribes, such as relaxation techniques and diet and lifestyle counseling.
 Ask your chiropractor how many treatment sessions you’ll need to attend early on so you know what to expect.

-At Connect Chiropractic, our regular rates are lower than the copay on many insurance plans, but our office staff would be glad to look at your insurance benefits and help you find the best option for your care.
+At Connect Chiropractic, our regular rates are lower than the copay on many insurance plans, but we are happy to provide patients with paperwork that can be sent to their insurance company.